Kerberooted/OSECOR/README.md

 [Download](https://www.github.com/projectdiscovery/nuclei/releases)
 [Download](https://www.github.com/projectdiscovery/subfinder/releases)

 Ensure these tools are in your PATH or use full paths when running commands.
+- Additionally you can set it globally for your user's account:

+pip install --user 'dependencies'

 ### Linux Installation

+Download the osecor.zip file or use git clone to clone the repository.

-Ensure Python is installed (if not, install it): sudo apt install python3 python3-pip -y
+Install the latest version of Python is installed (if not, installed):

+sudo apt install python3 python3-pip -y

 Install required Python libraries: